CallumC28/CallumC28/README.md

 ## 📊 What Drives Me
 ✔ Using AI/ML to deliver real-world impact
 ✔ Designing intuitive UIs that make data easy to understand
-✔ Continuous learning — from cloud technologies to advanced databases
+✔ Continuous learning - from cloud technologies to advanced ML

 ---